tiepdotme/marabesi.com/_posts/2019-10-13-cypress-and-firebase-reactjs-app.md

 The second rule can be checked in the `pages` and `components` directory, as all of them should't dispatch Firebase interactions.

+Interesting enough, exposing the store to the `window` object might fit other libraries/frameworks as well.
+This approach is not related to ReactJs + Redux only, but to any Flux implementation.
+As an example, Vuex can also benefit from this approach.

 ## Related work

 Previous work have shown that the solution proposed in the previous sections is